-Whilst we have above national average numbers of children who qualify for pupil premium funding (at just over 29%), we also have a large percentage of children whose parents work at the local universities and colleges of education.
-We have an above average % of EAL pupils at 33%.
+Whilst we have above national average numbers of children who qualify for pupil premium funding (at just over 35%), we also have a large percentage of children whose parents work at the local universities and colleges of education.
+We also have an above average % of EAL pupils at 39%.
 16% of our pupils are SEND.
-30% of our SEND pupils have EHCP's.